MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/azure-monitor-security-baseline.md

 |---|---|---|
 | True | False | Customer |

-**Configuration Guidance**: Define the applicable conditions and criteria for Azure Active Directory (Azure AD) conditional access in the workload.
+**Configuration Guidance**: Define the applicable conditions and criteria for Microsoft Entra conditional access in the workload.
 Consider common use cases such as blocking or granting access from specific locations, blocking risky sign-in behavior, or requiring organization-managed devices for specific applications.

 **Reference**: [Azure Monitor Log Analytics API Overview](/azure/azure-monitor/logs/api/overview)